 sources, including summarized information from individual Federal income

-tax returns, numbers of food stamp participants, and population information.
+tax returns, numbers of supplemental nutrition assistance recipients, and

 For the purposes of the SAIPE, poverty status is defined by family;